Injury Attorneys | Restoring LivesTM

 Interstitial nephritis is a disease that involves swelling between the kidneys and the kidney tubules, affecting the kidney’s ability to function properly.
 This disease can be caused by bacterial infection, but most often it is linked to the use of proton-pump inhibitor drugs such as AcipHex.
 While serious, interstitial nephritis is often treatable and most cases are temporary.
 You may be suffering from interstitial nephritis if you experience the following symptoms:

-The Journal of the American Medical Association reported on a study that found that patients taking proton-pump inhibitors were at a higher risk of kidney damage than those off of the medication.
+A study in the Journal of the American Medical Association found that patients taking proton-pump inhibitors were at a higher risk of kidney damage than those off of the medication.
 Out of 322 patients taking proton-pump inhibitors, 56 of them suffered from subsequent kidney problems.
 Unfortunately, not all patients who take AcipHex or Prevacid are fully aware of the associated health risks.

 Those injured by proton-pump inhibitors are suing pharmaceutical companies who manufacture Aciphex, Protonix, and Prevacid for allegedly knowingly withholding harmful side effects.